 Blog

 I have been meaning to go to Smirisary an abandoned township or village for about five years.
-I made it this year and it did not disappoint.
+I made it this year, and it did not disappoint.
 Smirisary township was a victim of the highland clearances from what I can understand.
-You can see one of the abandoned houses in the foreground along with it's customary rowan tree to ward off evil.
-It is about a two mile walk from where you park the car and good foot ware is a good idea because it can be boggy in places.
+You can see one of the abandoned houses in the foreground, along with its customary rowan tree to ward off evil.
+It is about a two-mile walk from where you park the car, and good foot ware is a good idea because it can be boggy in places.
 In 1973 Smirisary comprised of eight unroofed, one partially roofed, two roofed buildings and some field walls.
 These days there are at least six roofed and restored houses.
 There are however a good few abandoned buildings dotted about the area still like the one below.
 All in all it was a very pleasant walk in on a lovely autumnal day with no midges.
 Thanks for looking.

-I try never to be put off from shooting at any time of day you do not need golden hour to take a pleasing image.
+I try never to be put off from shooting at any time of day, you do not need golden hour to take a pleasing image.
 A growing love of black and white images is also no bad thing and midday sunshine can offer light you might not be able to get at other times of the day.
-I prefer to intentional shoot with a monochrome image in mind rather than thinking the light is to harsh for colour so I can change it to monochrome.
+I prefer to intentional shoot with a monochrome image in mind rather than thinking the light is too harsh for colour so I can change it to monochrome.
 This was the case with this image of Bauchaille Etive Mor.
 I just loved the cloud structure at this time of day and included the bridge to try and add a sense of scale.

 Thanks for looking.